jackshiels/LightSense/README.md

 By understanding when rooms are left empty with lights on, or heat is being lost, the user can better manage their energy usages throughout the home.
 A further application of the project is home security monitoring using the PIR sensors.
 The Unity3D executable may even be turned into an iOS or Android application.
 Some potential downsides include:

-* The need for sensor "tuning" against the baseline e.g., is the enternal light sensor able to capture ambient light effectively?
+* The need for sensor "tuning" against the baseline e.g., is the external light sensor able to capture ambient light effectively?
 What if the reflection of a car window shines on the light sensor?
 * It is not yet certain if an otherwise unheated home will naturally tend to the outside temperature (maybe the insulation is a "free" heating boost to the property).

 Despite these challenges, the project will be an interesting foray into the world of energy sensing, and provides a foundation from which to design even more technically advanced projects in future.